jorgebucaran/hyperapp/docs/hydration.md

 # Hydration

-Hydration is a perceived performance and search engine optimization technique where you can turn statically rendered DOM nodes into an interactive application.

-The process consists of serving the fully pre-rendered page together with your application.
+Hyperapp works transparently with SSR and pre-rendered HTML, enabling SEO optimization and improving your sites time-to-interactive.
+The process consists of serving a fully pre-rendered page together with your application.

 ```html
 <html>